JeromeSax/VideoGameSearch_app/README.md

 1. **API Integration:** The initial challenge was integrating the OpenCritic API for both game search and reviews.
 The process involved experimenting with API endpoints and handling data retrieval.

-2. **Data Display:** Displaying the retrieved data, including reviews and author information, required careful handling of the JSON responses and mapping them to appropriate UI components.
+2. **Data Display:** Displaying the retrieved data, including reviews and author information was a challenge.
+Ultimately the problem was solved by troubleshooting errors.

 3. **Debugging:** Debugging was crucial to identify and resolve issues related to data fetching, rendering, and state management.